Salman-Pixel/Physicist-Website/README.md

 ## 🚀 Live Demo

-Check out the live version of the website [https://saimaphysicist.netlify.app/].
+Check out the live version of the website at: https://saimaphysicist.netlify.app/

 ## 🖼️ Screenshots